ds4

 Local Inference Metal1.
 Where ds4 fits

-ds4 is a Metal-only inference engine for DeepSeek V4 Flash GGUF files.
-The practical target is a 128GB Apple Silicon Mac: large enough for the q2 model and fast enough to be worth comparing against smaller local Qwen models.
+ds4 is a narrow inference engine for DeepSeek V4 Flash GGUF files, with Metal as the primary Mac path and CUDA support for Linux/DGX Spark.
+This page focuses on the practical 128GB Apple Silicon Mac target: large enough for the q2-imatrix model and fast enough to be worth comparing against smaller local Qwen models.

 Use it as a named side engine first.
 Do not replace your default Claude, Codex, or Pi setup until it survives real tool-use and repo-editing tests.